Special Event Insurance

 If you own a small business or organization that needs special event insurance, you can add it to a general liability policy, also called public liability insurance, as an endorsement.

 To get a quote for general liability insurance today, fill out Insureon’s free online application.
-An insurance agent can help you add event insurance, along with any other types of coverage you might need.
+A licensed insurance agent can help you add event insurance, along with any other types of coverage you might need.

 What do I need to know about event cancellation?